nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Give PHP read access to ``/dev/urandom``
 *****************************************

-ownCloud uses a `RFC 4086 ("Randomness Requirements for Security")`_ compliant mixer to generate cryptographically secure pseudo-random numbers.
-This means that when generating a random number ownCloud will request multiple random numbers from different sources and derive from these the final random number.
+Nextcloud uses a `RFC 4086 ("Randomness Requirements for Security")`_ compliant mixer to generate cryptographically secure pseudo-random numbers.
+This means that when generating a random number Nextcloud will request multiple random numbers from different sources and derive from these the final random number.

 The random number generation also tries to request random numbers from